Postgraduate Course: Promotion of Mental Health and Emotional Wellbeing (CLPS11006)

-1) In the critical appraisal and application of social and emotional factors in the development of problems in childhood and adolescents
+- Critically appraise and apply social and emotional factors in the development of problems in childhood. and adolescents

-2) To demonstrate a critical understanding of key factors in the development of resilience and the promotion of mental health and wellbeing
+- Demonstrate a critical understanding of key factors in the development of resilience and the promotion of mental health and wellbeing.

-3) To use a significant range of self help methods and tools on an individual or group basis
+- Use a significant range of self help methods and tools on an individual or group basis.

 |Graduate Attributes and Skills